KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Pir by bugsounet](https://github.com/bugsounet/MMM-Pir)

+1. Recommendation: Found `uses: actions/checkout@v3` in file `eslint.yml`: Replace it with v4.
-1. Recommendation: Found `new Date()` in file `long-press-event.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+2. Recommendation: Found `new Date()` in file `long-press-event.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-2. Deprecated: Found `new Buffer(` in file `progressbar.js`: This is deprecated.
+3. Deprecated: Found `new Buffer(` in file `progressbar.js`: This is deprecated.
 Please update: <https://nodejs.org/api/buffer.html>.
-3. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects.
+4. Recommendation: Replace eslintrc by new flat config.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-PIR by mboskamp](https://github.com/mboskamp/MMM-PIR)